Outbreak Preparedness & Response

 Key documents for outbreak preparedness and response

-The Global Polio Eradication Initiative (GPEI) is developing a comprehensive new strategy to stop the spread of type 2 circulating vaccine-derived poliovirus (cVDPV2) outbreaks.
-This strategy will be an addendum to the Polio Endgame Strategy 2019-2023, released in April 2019.
+The Global Polio Eradication Initiative (GPEI) has developed a comprehensive new strategy to stop the spread of type 2 circulating vaccine-derived poliovirus (cVDPV2) outbreaks.
+This strategy is an addendum to the Polio Endgame Strategy 2019-2023, released in April 2019.

 *Alternative language versions are available in our Tools, Protocols and Guidelines, along with other resources and guidelines for developed by GPEI.